Yummiest Bosnian Food To Try

 Cuisine in Bosnia & Herzegovina - Bosanski Ionac

-One more super delicious dish that all Bosnians love and enjoy is bosanski lonac or Bosnian Pot.
-Also considered a national dish in the country, this meat and vegetable stew is made with beef and seasonal veggies, such as potatoes, tomatoes, carrots, cauliflower, and peppers.
+Another super delicious dish that all Bosnians love and enjoy is bosanski lonac or Bosnian Pot—also considered a national dish in the country, this meat and vegetable stew is made with beef and seasonal veggies, such as potatoes, tomatoes, carrots, cauliflower, and peppers.

 Bosanski lonac is a kind of stew unique to the country that is prepared following a special tradition.